Ianokane1/pawfectionparlour/README.md

 ### Google Developer Tools
 For every element that I added to my HTML, I would add the basic CSS to my stylesheet.
 I would then use the inspect element to try different styles.
 Once I've got it to my liking I would try to see if I can implement the styling with bootstrap, if I could not replicate the styling I would copy the CSS from google and paste it into my CSS stylesheet.
 This allows me to keep track of the code I am using.

-I also checked the accessibility of the page using lighthouse.
+I also checked the accessibility of the page using Lighthouse.
 ![google_lighthouse](https://res.cloudinary.com/dkxv7amyg/image/upload/v1653683539/lighthouse_mcvgmd.png)

 ### Responsive Tools